LiorKogan/V1/README.md

 * _[Expressive power](https://en.wikipedia.org/wiki/Expressive_power_(computer_science))_ - The breadth of patterns that can be expressed.
 Formal pattern languages are always limited in a Gödelian sense
 * _Receptivity_ and _Productivity_ (i.e., _readability_ and _writability_) - How simple and intuitive is it to understand existing patterns and to construct new ones
 * _Conciseness_ - The fewness of symbols and symbol-types required for expressing patterns
-* _Aesthetics_ - The quality of queries being visually appealing
+* _Aesthetics_ - The quality of patterns being visually appealing

 V1 introduces the concept of _calculated properties_ - non-inherent properties of graph-entities, graph-relationships, and subgraphs, defined as part of a pattern.
 Each calculated property's evaluation result is part of the reported query results, extending V1 capabilities beyond 'simple' pattern matching.
 For example, _The average number of horse ownerships per person_ - a calculated property of the set of all graph-entities of type _Person_ can be defined as part of a pattern.
 See Q356).